Skip to main content

 Pros

-• Excellent value for money: Well-equipped as standard with comprehensive features that exceed competitors at similar price points
+• Excellent value — Well-equipped as standard; exceeds competitors at similar price points.

-• 5-star Euro NCAP safety rating: Strong safety credentials with comprehensive safety features and excellent structural integrity
+• 5-star Euro NCAP — Strong safety credentials and structural integrity.

-• Feature-packed infotainment system: Large touchscreen with wireless smartphone integration
+• Feature-packed infotainment — Large touchscreen, wireless CarPlay/Android Auto.

 Cons

-• Unsophisticated handling characteristics: Lacks engagement and feedback compared to rivals like the Kia Niro EV
+• Unsophisticated handling — Lacks engagement versus Kia Niro EV.

-• Front seats lack proper lumbar support: Creates discomfort on longer journeys
+• Front seats lack proper lumbar support on long journeys.

 Verdict: Should You Buy the BYD Atto 3?